jss367/jss367.github.io/_posts/2018-08-07-Clean-DNA-Dataset.md

 That's a lot.
 Sometimes with categorical data like this, we would use one-hot encoding, where we make each instance its own column and give the value of 1 if it's that type and 0 otherwise.
 But that would result in a large sparse matrix.
-That's not necessarily a problem, but we'll put it aside for now but maybe use it later.
+That's not necessarily a problem, but we'll put it aside for now and maybe use it later.

 Now let's look at the donor part.